RenaudAld/django-rest-api/README.md

 ```

 I did not find a proper way to initialize the database with the karts, add them to the database by making a GET request to http://localhost:8000/api/populate/.

+Also, the default adtabase settigs are set to work with Docker, if you want to run the API outside Docker you will need to comment/uncomment the database section of `ktkart/settingd.py`.

 ## Database